 The real estate market was created to exchange “products”: money and houses.
 When a house is made available to prospective buyers, there is a response to that “Product”.
 That response can be shown by the current and historic data and the trends and shapes of those lines.
 An ACTIVE listing is briefly also NEW.
 When a seller and buyer enter escrow, the “Product” becomes PENDING.
 If that buyer and seller execute the contract, the “Product” becomes SOLD.
 The life of all “Products” (MLS only) can be seen in these charts and blurbs.

 Critical data elements for the current month and each of its occurrence for 10 years earlier.
 The averages are shown to help describe how the current market deviates from average for these data items.
 (The current year is not included in averages.)

-The EMA is a moving average that places a greater weight and significance on the most recent data points.
-Like all moving averages, this technical indicator is used to produce buy and sell signals based on crossovers and divergences from the historical average.
+The 12 Month Moving Average is a ‘trailing indicator’ of the Price that places a greater weight and significance on the most recent data points.
+Like all moving averages, this technical indicator is used to produce buy and sell signals based on its relation to the Price changes it is measuring.
 Traders often use several different EMA lengths, such as 10-day, 50-day, and 200-day moving averages.
-These calculations use the frequency of source data – monthly, therefore 12 month EMA. https://www.investopedia.com/terms/e/ema.asp
+Investment analysis usually uses data with a 1-day occurrence.
+Real estate data, although happening daily, is reported monthly.
+Therefore, these calculations use the frequency of source data – monthly, therefore 12 month MA. https://www.investopedia.com/terms/e/ema.asp